The Hot Sardines: Critical reception

 Over the years, the Sardines have garnered plaudits from various critics.
 The Guardian dubbed them "the charismatic front-runners of vintage jazz" and, likewise, CBS News placed them "at the forefront of the vintage jazz revival."
 A review in The London Times averred their first live show in London was "simply phenomenal, crisp musicianship going hand in hand with immaculate and witty showmanship."
 PopMatters, an international online magazine of cultural criticism, called them "consistently electrifying."
 Forbes magazine described them as "one of the best jazz bands in New York City today."
 When the Sardines performed at the New York Hot Jazz Festival in May 2015, The New York Times deemed their performance to be "potent and assured."

-British newspaper columnist Matthew Kassel of The Observer was somewhat less glowing in a 2013 review.
+British newspaper columnist Matthew Kassel of Observer was somewhat less glowing in a 2013 review.
 After admitting that he was prejudiced against any "bands that sentimentalize the past," Kassel specifically criticized the inclusion of tap dancers in the Sardines' act.
 He further lamented "the boater hats and the bow ties and the suspenders and the mugging that serve as a central component of the group's live shows."
 Regardless, Kassel conceded that "if the music is good, should any of that matter?"
 Accordingly, despite his professed aversion to nostalgia, Kassel nonetheless found himself "tapping [his] foot in approval of the old-fashioned world they create."

 However, in a 2017 review in The Syncopated Times Eli Newberger complained that the band lacked proper reverence for jazz as a venerated art form and did not meet its requisite high standards.
 In particular, Newberger deprecated Palazzo's rendition of Fats Waller's music as "ponderous" and "clunky."
 He also objected to Bougerol's liquor-centric stage jokes as insensitive towards those who suffer from alcoholism.
 However, Newberger did praise "the tap dancer [A.C.
 Lincoln], who picked up the subtleties, syncopations and accents of the many pieces in which he took extended solo turns, demonstrating the special connection between layered rhythm and melodic variation, like the best classical jazz soloists from Louis Armstrong to 'Fats' Waller to Benny Goodman."